remix-run/react-router/README.md

    go find the handler for that route.
 Every entry point into your application is represented by these routes.

-4. **URLs are your first thought, not an after-thought** - Seriously, don't break the web.
-Friends don't let friends route alone.
-With ReactRouter, you don't get UI on the page without configuring a url first.
+4. **URLs are your first thought, not an after-thought** - With React Router, you don't get UI on the page without configuring a url first.
 Fortunately, its wildly productive this way, too.

 Development